Settings and Setup

 Service Level Agreements and Thresholds (SLAs)

-• The SLA% reflects the percentage of measurements that were "good" for the time interval.
+• The SLA Threshold is the percentage of measurements that must be "good" for the time interval.
+It's a performance target that you set for your organization.

-• A good measurement sample is one that beats the "warning" threshold value.
+• A good measurement sample is one that beats the "critical" threshold value.
+These are also adjustable according to your goals.

-Color status is based on an interpretation of the SLA%.
-For example, let's consider that your SLA% was set to 90%.
-If so, then below is a table indicating when intervals on performance timelines turn color.
+• Color SLA status is based on an interpretation of the SLA%.
+For example, let's consider that your SLA% was set to 80% and your success rate for the time period was 60%.

 Incidents and Alarms